PetrosPapapa/hol-light-embed/README.md

 The usage information below highlights the main available tools and functionality.
 This is much easier to follow in the context of the examples provided:

-* [Examples/CurryHoward.ml](https://github.com/PetrosPapapa/hol-light-embed/blob/master/Examples/CurryHoward.ml) contains 2 embeddings.
+* [Examples/CurryHoward.ml](https://github.com/PetrosPapapa/hol-light-embed/blob/master/Examples/CurryHoward.ml) contains 2 encodings.
 The first one is a subset of propositional logic involving only conjunction and implication.
 The second is the Curry-Howard correspondence for the same logic.
 Some example interactive proofs are also included.
-The 2 embeddings can be contrasted to show how the same proofs can work with or without a computational correspondence.
+The 2 embeddings can be contrasted to show how the same proofs can work with or without a computational correspondence. **A full online tutorial explaining these encodings can be found [HERE](https://petrospapapa.github.io/hol-light-embed/CurryHoward.html)**.
-* [Examples/ILL.ml](https://github.com/PetrosPapapa/hol-light-embed/blob/master/Examples/ILL.ml) includes a simple embedding of Intuitionistic Linear Logic and some packaged proofs.
+* [Examples/ILL.ml](https://github.com/PetrosPapapa/hol-light-embed/blob/master/Examples/ILL.ml) includes a simple encoding of Intuitionistic Linear Logic and some packaged proofs.
-* [Examples/pas/](https://github.com/PetrosPapapa/hol-light-embed/tree/master/Examples/pas) includes an embedding of the Propositions-as-Sessions correspondence described in [this paper by Philip Wadler](https://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-sessions/propositions-as-sessions-jfp.pdf).
+* [Examples/pas/](https://github.com/PetrosPapapa/hol-light-embed/tree/master/Examples/pas) includes an encoding of the Propositions-as-Sessions correspondence described in [this paper by Philip Wadler](https://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-sessions/propositions-as-sessions-jfp.pdf).
 This is a correspondence between Classical Linear Logic and a session type calculus named CP.
 The example also includes the implementation of some automated proof procedures for Classical Linear Logic to demonstrate how the tactics can be used programmatically.
 Example proofs can be found in [Examples/pas/examples.ml](https://github.com/PetrosPapapa/hol-light-embed/blob/master/Examples/pas/examples.ml).